yukun-dong/how-to/Command-and-Response.md

 ## How to create a command-response bot
 TODO.

-## How to incrementally add a command-response bot into an existing project
+## How to incrementally add a command-response bot
 TODO.

 ## Take a tour of your app source code